-After having discussed the different phases of GW emission for models G11 and G15, we now turn to the progenitor dependence of the GW signal.
-An overview over the waveforms for models G8.1-G27 is given in Figure 15, and time-integrated energy spectra are shown in Figure 14.
+After having discussed the different phases of GW emission for models G11.2 and G15, we now turn to the progenitor dependence of the GW signal.
+Models G8.1-G27 exhibit a widely different behavior in the accretion and (where applicable) the explosion phase, and thus illustrate how the GW emission is correlated with important parameters characterizing the dynamical evolution such as the explosion time, the proto-neutron star mass, or the mass accretion rate.
+While the precise dynamics of individual progenitors (time and energy of the explosion, etc.) may depend on uncertainties in the modeling (3D effects, progenitor structure, etc.), the spectrum of models presented here already reveals such general trends very well.
+An overview over the waveforms for models G8.1-G27 is given in Figure 15, and time-integrated GW energy spectra are shown in Figure 14.
 Table 2 summarizes important characteristic numbers for the waveforms and spectra.